Leeds, Bradford and Halifax Junction Railway: Friction with the Great Northern Railway

 The LB&HJR were not always satisfied that the relationship with the GNR was in their interests, and in October 1858 an agreement was made with the GNR, that from 1 January 1859 it would provide its own staff and rolling stock on the Gildersome and Ardsley line.
 This was implemented, and lasted until June 1863.

 Batley branch

-The LB&HJR obtained an Act on 7 June 1861 to extend to Batley.
+The LB&HJR obtained the Leeds, Bradford and Halifax Junction Railway Act 1861 (24 & 25 Vict. c. lx) on 7 June 1861 to extend to Batley.
 The line opened from Adwalton Junction (on the Gildersome branch) to a temporary station at Upper Batley on 19 August 1863.
 The line was double track and 2 miles 31 chains in extent.
 The remainder of the new line, on to the LNWR Batley station, was opened on 1 November 1864.
-This extension had been authorised by an Act of 30 June 1862.
+This extension had been authorised by the Leeds, Bradford and Halifax Junction Railway Act 1862 (25 & 26 Vict. c. xcii) of 30 June 1862.
 It was mostly on a gradient of 1 in 50.